-Up to three finalists will be selected to conduct a site visit, develop a proposal, and return for interviews.
-Finalists will be paid a $3,500 honorarium, plus travel costs.
+Up to six finalists will be selected to further develop their proposal and be invited to Scottsdale for interviews.
+Additionally, final selection will require a public comment process.
+Finalists will be paid a $2,500 honorarium, including travel costs.

 Project Description and Scope

-The scope for this public art project focuses on contracting with an artist or artist team to design, work with a fabricator, and oversee installation of permanent artworks that can include and be integrated into the new amenities in connection with the construction of a new hotel and residential development.
-A successful design for this project should address and creatively reflect the spirit of downtown Scottsdale with respect to its history, its future, and its unique urban setting along the Arizona Canal as inspiration.
+The scope for this public art project is to select an artist or artist team to design one or more gateway marker(s).
+A successful design for this project should address and creatively reflect the spirit of Scottsdale with respect to its history, its future, and its unique urban setting.

 Selection Process and Criteria

-The artist selection panel will evaluate artist qualifications based on five criteria: the applicant’s professional qualifications; proven ability to complete projects of a similar scope; artistic merit as evidenced by the submitted materials; and demonstrated ability to work with government agencies and stakeholders in the creation of a permanent public art project.
+The artist selection panel will evaluate artist qualifications based on the following criteria: the applicant’s professional qualifications; proven ability to complete projects of a similar scope; artistic merit, as evidenced by the submitted materials; and demonstrated ability to work with government agencies and stakeholders in the creation of a permanent public art project.

-November 15, 2017 Deadline for response to RFQ (Midnight MST)
+February 22, 2019 Deadline for response to Preliminary Design Proposal & RFQ (Midnight MST)

-Digital Images: 5 digital images of previously completed artwork.
+· Digital Images: Up to 5 digital images of previously completed artwork and 1-2 digital images of design idea.
 Do not collage multiple images into one image.

 For Further Information

-All questions regarding this Request for Qualifications are to be directed to Kevin Vaughan-Brubaker, Public Art Manager, Scottsdale Public Art, at email@example.com.
+All questions regarding this Request for Qualifications are to be directed to Tanya Galin, public art coordinator, Scottsdale Public Art, at TanyaG@scottsdalearts.org.
 Please include artist name and contact info in all correspondence.